 If you believe you meet the criteria laid out above and interested in applying for funding to support the provision of flood resilience measures to your property, then you will need to complete the application form available on the PFR page on our website.

 Alternatively, if you prefer or do not have access to the internet, we can send you a paper copy of the form.
-In this case you should contact the Flood & Coastal Risk Management team on 01392 383000 and ask for Flood Risk or send your address details to email@example.com.
-For ease and efficiency, please title your email ‘PFR Application Form Request’.
-Please allow at least 3 – 5 working days for your request to be processed and an application form sent out to you.
+In this case you should contact the Flood & Coastal Risk Management team on 0345 155 1015 and ask for Flood Risk, send your address details to firstname.lastname@example.org or write to Flood Risk Management, Room 120, County Hall, Topsham Road, Exeter, EX2 4QD.

 It is free to apply, and once you have completed the application form, return it to us using one of the two methods detailed on the form.

-Following submission, your application will be reviewed, and your details entered into our priority list.
-All applications will be reviewed quarterly throughout the year and a suitable number of those considered to be high priority, relative to available resource and funding, will be progressed.
+Following submission all applications will be reviewed quarterly throughout the year and a suitable number of those considered to be high priority, relative to available resource and funding, will be progressed.
 DCC considers all incidents that have caused internal flooding to properties to be significant, however with the limited resource and funding together with the likely high number of application requests it is not possible to provide a timescale if or when any application will be determined.
 If your application is successful, we will contact you, in due course, to inform you of the next steps.
-If for any reason, your circumstances change, following submission of an application (i.e. you have experienced additional flooding, you have received PFR from elsewhere, etc.), then please update DCC on firstname.lastname@example.org or contact 01392 383000 and ask for Flood Risk.
+If for any reason, your circumstances change, following submission of an application please update us (i.e. you have experienced additional flooding, you have received PFR from elsewhere etc.).